 Tobacco is one of the most widely consumed drugs in the world.
 It is a stimulant that has addictive properties, and it has been a mainstay of human culture for centuries.
 People smoke cigarettes, cigars and use tobacco in various manners today.
 Heavy tobacco use carries with it cumulative health complications that can eventually be life-threatening no matter what method is used to ingest it.
 In the mid-20th century, studies began to show the dangers of tobacco use.
 Despite this fact, people still use it, because it is addictive.
-If you or someone you know needs help quitting a tobacco addiction, call us at 1-888-287-0471 to learn about tobacco addiction treatment centers near you.
+If you or someone you know needs help quitting a tobacco addiction, call us at 1-888-287-0471 Who Answers? to learn about tobacco addiction treatment centers near you.

 Methods of Use